Evaluation of probabilistic photometric redshift estimation approaches for The Rubin Observatory Legacy Survey of Space and Time (LSST): Results

 \subsection{Performance on individual \pzpdf s}

-The values of the CDE loss statistic of individual \pzpdf\ accuracy are provided in Table~\ref{tab:cdeloss}.
-It is worth noting that strong performance on the CDE loss, corresponding to lower values of the metric, should imply strong performance on the other metrics, though the inverse is not necessarily true.
+The values of the CDE loss statistic of individual \pzpdf\ accuracy are provided in Table~\ref{tab:cdeloss}. \boldblue{Even in the absence of knowledge of the true underlying distribution the CDE loss can be determined up to a constant, thus the relative values provide a quantitative measure of code performance.} It is worth noting that strong performance on the CDE loss, corresponding to lower values of the metric, should imply strong performance on the other metrics, though the inverse is not necessarily true.
 Thus the CDE loss is the most effective metric for generic science cases.

-Of the metrics we were able to consider in this experiment, \textbf{the CDE Loss is the only metric that can appropriately penalize the pathological \trainz}.
+Of the metrics we were able to consider in this experiment, \textit{the CDE Loss is the only metric that can appropriately penalize the pathological \trainz}.
 Additionally, it favors \cmnn\ and \flexzboost, the latter of which is optimized for this metric.